testifyqa/ufg-hackathon/readme.md

 ### Setting your Eyes API Key
 #### ModernTestsV1
-1. Open up the ModernTestsV1 folder/project
+1. Open up the `ModernTestsV1` folder/project
-2. Rename the 'config.properties.sample' file in src/main/resources directory to config.properties
+2. Rename the `config.properties.sample` file in `src/main/resources` directory to `config.properties`
-3. Input your eyes API key for the 'eyes.api.key' property
+3. Input your eyes API key for the `eyes.api.key` property

 #### ModernTestsV2
-1. Open up the ModernTestsV1 folder/project
+1. Open up the `ModernTestsV2` folder/project
-2. Rename the 'config.properties.sample' file in src/main/resources directory to config.properties
+2. Rename the `config.properties.sample` file in `src/main/resources` directory to `config.properties`
-3. Input your eyes API key for the 'eyes.api.key' property
+3. Input your eyes API key for the `eyes.api.key` property

 ## Running the tests locally
 - Open up a Terminal window and change directory in to the ufg-hackathon project root: ```cd path/to/ufg-hackathon```

 ### ModernTestsV1